-Certificate students also have two electives (6 units) that may be taken at the 400 or 500 level and developed in an advising plan, subject to approval of the Film and Media Studies adviser and of the Director of Graduate Studies of the student's home unit.
+Certificate students also have two electives (6 units) that may be taken at the 400 or 500 level and developed in an advising plan, subject to the approval of the Film and Media Studies (FMS) adviser and of the director of graduate studies (DGS) of the student's home unit.

 Two Electives (6 units):

-Each 3-unit elective course in Film and Media Studies must be at the 400 level or higher.
+Each 3-unit elective course in FMS must be at the 400 level or higher.

-A student may choose to take one Independent Study of 3 units (Film 500) with a Film and Media Studies faculty member as an elective.
-This study should relate to a specialized topic mutually agreed upon by the student, his or her Film and Media Studies adviser, and the Chair of the Graduate Certificate Program.
-Although students are expected to benefit from elective courses offered by Film and Media Studies core and affiliated faculty, they may take other film-related courses as may be offered by other departments and by faculty not affiliated with Film and Media Studies.
-To be included in the graduate certificate course work, classes that fall within this category require approval by the student's adviser in Film and Media Studies and her or his home unit's Director of Graduate Studies.
+A student may choose to take one independent study of 3 units (Film 500) with an FMS faculty member as an elective.
+This study should relate to a specialized topic mutually agreed upon by the student, their FMS adviser, and the chair of the graduate certificate program.
+Although students are expected to benefit from elective courses offered by FMS core and affiliated faculty, they may take other film-related courses offered by other departments and by faculty not affiliated with FMS.
+To be included in the graduate certificate courses, classes that fall within this category require approval by the student's adviser in FMS and their home unit's DGS.

 Course of Study

-Students must fulfill the basic requirements for the AM degree as set forth in this Graduate School catalog.
-In addition, AM candidates must take the course of study described below that consists of 36 units of credit and a comprehensive examination.
+Students must fulfill the basic requirements for the Master of Arts (AM) degree as set forth in this Graduate School Bulletin.
+In addition, AM candidates must take the course of study described below, which consists of 36 units of credit and a comprehensive examination.

-There is one course of study for the AM in Film and Media Studies.
-There is no thesis option in this degree.
+There is one course of study for the AM in FMS.
+There is no thesis option for this degree.
 Students complete 36 semester units (12 courses) defined by the three areas listed below.
-During their final semester of course work, students take a comprehensive written examination and meet with the examining committee for an oral defense.
-The examining committee will consist of the DGS, the student's adviser, and one other faculty member, core or affiliated in Film and Media Studies.
-These exams are based on reading and screening lists as well as on course work.
+During their final semester of courses, students complete a comprehensive written examination and meet with the examining committee for an oral defense.
+The examining committee will consist of the DGS, the student's adviser, and one other faculty member who is either core or affiliated with FMS.
+These exams are based on reading and screening lists as well as on courses.
 The student must meet expectations for broad knowledge of the field appropriate for a master's degree student in the humanities.
-Normally, if the student expects a May graduation date, then he or she must complete the examinations by April 7 of the spring semester.
-All course work should be completed by the end of the semester in which the examination is scheduled.
+Normally, if the student expects a May graduation date, then they must complete the examinations by April 7 of the spring semester.
+All courses should be completed by the end of the semester in which the examination is scheduled.

-Students should consult with the Director of Graduate Studies (DGS) in their first semester in the program to obtain the master's students' reading and screening list and consult regularly with their adviser.
-Students entering the program from outside the university should expect to take two years to finish the master's degree if they take 9 units per semester, less time if they take more.
+Students should consult with the DGS during their first semester in the program to obtain the master's students' reading and screening list, and they should also consult regularly with their advisers.
+Students entering the program from outside the university should expect to take two years to finish the master's degree if they take 9 units per semester; it may take less time if they take more units per semester.

 Area I: Required Courses (15 units total)

-The requirements for Area I may be fulfilled through the following course work:
+The requirements for Area I may be fulfilled through the following courses:

 - Visual Analysis